-The School of Business is located in the Ted Russell Hall.
+The Department of Business is located in the Ted Russell Hall.
 The computer lab features Windows operating systems connected to a campus-wide computer network.
 Majors within the department have opportunities for internships and other projects during the senior year.
 Alumni include a former president of American Banking Association, hospital administrators, entrepreneurs, nursing facility administrators, CPAs, and several CEOs.
-Majors within the department are eligible for membership in a student chapter of the Institute of Management Accountants (IMA), the American Marketing Association (AMA), Students in Free Enterprise (SIFE), and Entrepreneurship Club.
+Majors within the department are eligible for membership in a student chapter of the Institute of Management Accountants (IMA), or Students in Free Enterprise (SIFE).

-Transfer credit--Generally, courses from two year institutions will not be accepted as equivalents for 300 or 400 level courses in any curriculum in the School of Business.
+Transfer credit--Generally, courses from two year institutions will not be accepted as equivalents for 300 or 400 level courses in any curriculum in the Department of Business.
 Any exception must be approved by the department chair.